For our series on race timing, we’re taking a look at another popular VTx scanner, the ImmersionRC LapRF.

 The range after modding was spectacular.
 I was able to reach about 100ft with a hill between myself and the timer.
 Direct line of sight with the timer elevated about 4ft, I was able to reach the limit of my testing area, 300ft away, without losing the connection.
 That will be plenty for just about anywhere.

 The ImmersionRC LapRF Personal is a great timer for individual practice and small groups.
 It is simple and easy to use, yet has a good feature set that covers a wide variety of race types.
 The accompanying software is reliable and responsive.
 While options are easy to understand, ImmersionRC has chosen to offer power users additional opportunity to make fine adjustments.
 While there are some minor issues, none are a detriment to its utility.
 With a little knowledge of manual calibration, any owner should find the timer an extremely useful tool that works reliably enough for all informal purposes.

 While great for personal timing and small groups, the LapRF won’t be suitable for large events where you need precision and absolute reliability for each individual racer.
 Running 8 pilots on the LapRF is sure to eventually frustrate any serious race group with dropped lap times and its lack of precision.
 ImmersionRC also manufactures the LapRF 8-Way, a product aimed at these bigger race groups.

 Anyone looking at the LapRF should also consider the TBS RaceTracker, a very similar product.
-We’ve already reviewed the RaceTracker, but we’ll be making a direct comparison of these two products in an article very soon.
+We’ve already reviewed the RaceTracker, and we have a direct comparison of these two competing products.